EndPointCorp/end-point-blog/2023/11/domain-move-considerations.md

 Everything you can move earlier, which doesn’t affect the public, do so.
 The less you have to do up against a deadline, the better.

-One lesson that we learned during our domain change is related to the fact that we use [Google Workspace](https://workspace.google.com/) for our mail services, etc., and our domain change involved having to login using the new domain.
-We had some staff who used Google’s Single Sign On (SSO) for services such as Trello.
-When the users logged into the account using the new domain name, Trello/Atlassian automatically created a new account for them at the new domain name, and users completely lost access to their old Trello accounts that were using the old domain.
-This caused us some issues later on because we had to go back through all Trello boards and cards, add all the new users, then remove all of those accounts, now dead and never to be used again, from everywhere.
-That was very tedious.
+Pay attention to Single Sign On (SSO) accounts.
+Since we use Google Workspace with our company domain, we had some staff who used Google’s SSO for services such as Trello.
+When the users logged into the account using the new domain name, Trello/​Atlassian automatically created a new account for them at the new domain name, and users completely lost access to their old Trello accounts that were using the old domain.
+This caused some issues later on because we had to go back through all Trello boards and cards, add all the new users, then remove all of the old accounts, now dead and never to be used again, from everywhere.
+This was very tedious.

-Another thing that we’ve found two years after The Great Migration is that the old domain still seems to live on in configuration files in various places.
-We found recently that we still had a virtual host configured on one of our web servers that was listening for requests for a host in the endpoint.com domain.
+Something that we’ve found two years after The Great Migration is that the old domain still seems to live on in configuration files in various places.
+We recently found that we still had a virtual host configured on one of our web servers that was listening for requests for a host in the endpoint.com domain.
 We also found that many of our custom scripts and configurations reference endpoint.com in their comments.
 I’m never surprised when I stumble across the old domain in some obscure place.
 In fact, I kind of laugh about it now, as if I just found an Easter egg.

 ### Conclusion

 When you finally decide to make your transition to a new domain, be sure to make lists and plan things out.
-Then be methodical in your work.
-Migrating can be a challenging task, but can be necessary for a full marketing rebrand and is doable.
+Migrating can be a challenging task, but it’s doable if you are careful and methodical in your work.